HMS Loch Fada (K390): Eastern Fleet, 1962–1967

 Loch Fada returned to service in June 1962 assigned to the 3rd Frigate Squadron of the Far East Fleet.
 She arrived at Colombo in October and was deployed in the Indian Ocean, calling at Diego Garcia and Malé, Maldives.
 From December until February 1963 she was deployed off Borneo to support of military operations during the Indonesia–Malaysia confrontation (the Konfrontasi).
 In March and April 1963 Loch Fada was deployed for a patrol in Pacific, calling at Manus in the Admiralty Islands, Suva in Fiji, Phoenix Island and Guam, before calling at Hong Kong and then several ports in Japan.
 She returned to Borneo in June to support military operations and on piracy patrol for the rest of the year.

 In 1964 various patrols and exercises occupied the ship, including: "Exercise JET", a multi-national exercise in the Indian Ocean in March, and amphibious exercises with the commando carrier Centaur, destroyer Cavendish and oiler RFA Tidereach in May.
 From June to August she was assigned to Gulf patrol duties before returning to Singapore.
 There she remained for the remainder of her active career, patrolling off Borneo, and taking part in exercises.
 In September 1965 she was transferred to the 26th Escort Squadron when the 3rd Frigate Flotilla disbanded, but remained stationed at Singapore, periodically refitting at Hong Kong.
 In May 1967 she visited Japanese ports and took part in exercises.
 Finally in August she sailed for the UK, arriving back at Portsmouth on 11 October 1967, and was decommissioned and laid up in Reserve.

-Test ship, 1968–1970

-Loch Fada was placed on the Disposal List, and in 1968 was lent to the British Aircraft Corporation for trials of the Sea Wolf missile, then under development.
-On 5 November 1968 she broke away from her moorings in Luce Bay, near Stranraer and drifted into the Irish Sea.
-She was recovered and towed to Pembroke Dock where she was found unusable for further trials.
-This frigate lay at Pembroke Dock until sold for breaking-up by Metal Industries at Faslane, where she arrived on 28 May 1970.